KZeni/wp-google-maps/readme.txt

 * Included the latest version of datatables to fix the bug experienced with the new jQuery being included in WordPress 4.3
 * Updated datatables.responsive to 1.0.7 and included the minified version of the file instead
 * Fixed a few styling bugs in the map editor
-* WP Google Maps tested with WordPress 4.3
+* Map Block tested with WordPress 4.3

 = 6.2.2 - Security Update - 2015-07-27 - High Priority =
 * Security patch